loqalabs/.github/profile/README.md

 ---

-> Founded by [Anna Barnes](https://www.linkedin.com/in/annabethbarnes), a trans software engineer and voice tech enthusiast, LoqaLabs is a love letter to local-first design and the freedom to speak without being surveilled.
+> Founded by [Anna Barnes](https://www.linkedin.com/in/annabethbarnes), a trans software engineer and voice tech enthusiast, Loqa Labs is a love letter to local-first design and the freedom to speak without being surveilled.